betaglot/plantabeta/docs/reference/Via/ViaOverview.md

 ## DevNotes

+- PertainentNegative
+    - "You can't put your foot there"
 - The units of Via are BagUps
 - Via is close to Surveying
     - Trangulation

 - Via is Superimposed onto Eco.
+- `IsPlanted(Eco{})`
+    - Look to see if an EcoObject is planted

 ## Update your Via